vdhamer/Git-Crypt-Demo/README.md

 	But let's do that manually in a moment, so let's uncheck the checkbox.

 	In about 10 steps, you will need to have an account at GitHub (or a similar service).
-	This requires the setup of your authentication with GitHub, and linking Xcode that that GitHub account.
+	This requires the setup of your authentication with GitHub, and linking Xcode to that GitHub account.
 	This can be found in Apple's
     [source control documentation](https://developer.apple.com/documentation/xcode/configuring-your-xcode-project-to-use-source-control).